 EXCEPTION: Persons who reside within the bounds of a tribal nation, but lack any tribal membership are enrolled with an elderly and/or physically disabled (EPD) program contractor.
-Lives in a home and community- based services (HCBS) setting that is not within the bounds of a tribal nation An EPD program contractor based on the customer's county of fiscal responsibility.
+1 An EPD program contractor based on the customer's county of fiscal responsibility.